skynetlab1/Az/README.md

 Environment Setup:

 ENV TFC_AGENT_TOKEN=$TFC_AGENT_TOKEN
 ENV TFC_AGENT_NAME=$TFC_AGENT_NAME

 just  build the image like:
 docker build -t your-image-name --build-arg TFC_AGENT_TOKEN=your_token --build-arg TFC_AGENT_NAME=your_name .
+Absolutely!
+The provided response effectively combines the explanations from Response A and Response B, creating a concise and informative guide on the Dockerfile, Az.ps1 script, and PowerShellGet module.
+Here's a breakdown of the key takeaways:
+Dockerfile:
+ * Defines a multi-stage build process for a container that interacts with Terraform Cloud and Azure resources.
+ * Installs necessary tools like Azure CLI and PowerShell.
+ * Sets environment variables for Terraform Cloud and Azure configuration.
+Az.ps1 Script:
+ * Simplifies Azure resource management using PowerShell.
+ * Offers functionalities for:
+   * Environment setup for Azure interaction.
+   * Subscription management (login, selection).
+   * Resource group creation for organized resource management.
+   * Optional role assignment for access control.
+   * Resource usage retrieval for a specified date range.
+PowerShellGet Module and PSGallery Repository:
+ * Essential for managing PowerShell modules using PowerShell.
+ * The Az.ps1 script ensures PowerShellGet is up-to-date and sets PSGallery as a trusted repository.
+In summary:
+The combination of the Dockerfile, Az.ps1 script, and PowerShellGet module empowers you to efficiently manage Azure resources and leverage Terraform Cloud workflows within a containerized environment.

 The provided information describes a PowerShell script named Az.ps1 that simplifies Azure resource management tasks.
 Here's a breakdown of its functionalities:
  * Environment Setup: Sets up the environment to interact with Azure resources using Azure CLI and PowerShell.